Academics

 The M.S. program by itself does not lead to the credentials of Registered Dietitian Nutritionist (RDN) or New York State Certified Dietitian/Nutritionist (CDN).
 Students interested in obtaining these credentials may use a number of the courses in the M.S. program, as well as the courses that are prerequisites to the program, toward meeting the requirements of an ACEND (Accreditation Council for Education in Nutrition and Dietetics) accredited Didactic Program in Dietetics (DPD).
 Admission to the Brooklyn College, graduate level Dietetic Internship is by separate application and is not guaranteed by acceptance to the M.S. program.

 Prerequisites for application to the M.S. program can be met by students whose baccalaureate degrees are in fields other than nutrition by taking specified courses.
-Please contact the graduate deputy chairperson for advisement on prerequisites for the M.S. program, and the DPD director for advisement concerning the DPD and Dietetic Internship.
+Contact the graduate deputy chair for advisement on prerequisites for the M.S. program, and the DPD director for advisement concerning the DPD and Dietetic Internship.

 Health and Nutrition Sciences 7210X, 7211X, 7213X, 7230X, 7241X, and 7931X.
-Students must receive a minimum grade of B in each of these courses or approval of the Graduate Deputy Chairperson for Nutrition in order to qualify for the comprehensive examination or thesis; courses may be repeated if necessary.
+Students must receive a minimum grade of B in each of these courses or approval of the graduate deputy chair for nutrition in order to qualify for the comprehensive examination or thesis; courses may be repeated if necessary.

 Separate applications must be made to the DI and to the M.S. program in nutrition.
 Students must pass a comprehensive examination or submit a thesis acceptable to the department.
 Students who choose to write a thesis must complete Health and Nutrition Sciences 7935X and 7999X.
 Information about the requirements for the comprehensive examination and thesis is in the section “Academic Regulations and Procedures.”

-The Academy of Nutrition and Dietetics ACEND accredited Dietetic Internship (DI) at Brooklyn College is a two-semester program that provides the supervised practice experience required to sit for the Registered Dietitian Nutritionist (RDN) examination.
-Students must be enrolled in the M.S. in nutrition program or the M.A. in Community Health (Foods and Health Equity) program to be eligible for the DI, and they must file a separate application through DICAS (Dietetic Internship Central Application System).
-Students who have completed a Didactic Program in Nutrition and Dietetics (DPD) from an ACEND (Accreditation Council for Education in Nutrition and Dietetics) -accredited program may also apply to the Brooklyn College Dietetic Internship (DI).
-Completion of 24 credits in the MA Food and Health Equity program is required prior to the start of the DI program.
-The DI provides students with 6 elective credits and the supervised practice needed to sit for the Registered Dietitian-Nutritionist (RDN) exam administered by the Commission on Dietetic Registration (CDR).
+The Academy of Nutrition and Dietetics ACEND accredited DI at Brooklyn College is a two-semester program that provides the supervised practice experience required to sit for the Registered Dietitian Nutritionist (RDN) examination.
+Students must be enrolled in the M.S. in nutrition program or the M.A. in Community Health (Foods and Health Equity) program to be eligible for the DI, and they must file a separate application through the Dietetic Internship Central Application System (DICAS).
+Students who have completed a Didactic Program in Nutrition and Dietetics (DPD) from an Accreditation Council for Education in Nutrition and Dietetics (ACEND)–accredited program may also apply to the Brooklyn College DI.
+Completion of 24 credits in the M.A.
+Food and Health Equity program is required prior to the start of the DI program.
+The DI provides students with 6 elective credits and the supervised practice needed to sit for the RDN exam administered by the Commission on Dietetic Registration (CDR).

 Submit the following documents to the Office of Graduate Admissions: